 One of the saddest things about graduating was not having 24-hour access to a studio and kiln and no longer having a limitless supply of materials.

-Fairly recently, however, I was introduced to polymer clay--a clay that is essentially made of a magical plastic that hardens very nicely when baked in an oven.
-I may not have access to a kiln--but I sure have access to an oven!
+Fairly recently, however, I was introduced to polymer clay—a clay that is essentially made of a magical plastic that hardens very nicely when baked in an oven.
+I may not have access to a kiln—but I sure have access to an oven!

 My first try with polymer clay was okay.
 I couldn't experiment very much because I was teaching an art class and spent most of my time helping my students develop their ideas.

-When using new materials--or starting anything new really--I like to see what I can come up with first by myself, and then I gradually seek out resources to learn new techniques.
-This way I feel I can build on my own ideas instead of just copying things I've seen.
+When using new materials—or starting anything new really—I like to see what I can come up with first by myself, and then I gradually seek out resources to learn new techniques.
+This way, I feel I can build on my own ideas instead of just copying things I've seen.
 So, I've been just playing around with the clay for a few days and so far, I've made a few charms that I've liked but none are completely finished yet.

-My favorite one is my little mermaid which I enjoyed making so much that I thought I should share.
-It is pretty simple to put together and the result is really cute.
+My favorite one is my little mermaid, which I enjoyed making so much that I thought I should share.
+It is pretty simple to put together, and the result is really cute.

 So let's begin!

-Mix Your Colours
+First, Mix Your Colours

 One thing I really love about the polymer clays that you just can't do with natural clays is blend colours.
-This was a lot of fun to do--it's just like mixing paint!
+This was a lot of fun to do—it's just like mixing paint!

-The colours in the Brights pack are pretty and, indeed, very bright--but they were just a little *too* bright for me to work with happily.
+The colours in the Brights pack are pretty and, indeed, very bright—but they were just a little *too* bright for me to work with happily.
 Plus, I needed a skin tone for the mermaid.

-- Green & blue for the tail
+- Green and blue for the tail.

-- and Green & yellow for the fins
+- Green and yellow for the fins.

-I'm going to add a wire loop to turn this into a charm (once I decide how I want it to hang) then I'm going to fire this.
+I'm going to add a wire loop to turn this into a charm (once I decide how I want it to hang), then I'm going to fire this.